BBaoVanC/bbaovanc.com/content/blog/swapfile-guide/index.md

 ---

-This is a step-by-step tutorial on how to create or remove a swapfile on a Linux machine, and whether you should create swap space in the first place.
+A step-by-step tutorial on how to create or remove a swapfile on a Linux machine, and how to decide if you need one.

-Also included is the most correct `fstab` entry: most articles get this "wrong" (but it doesn't actually matter).

 <!--more-->